Abstract: Designing satellite constellation systems involves complex

 }

-the rise, urging the need for an optimal constellation design method for
+on the rise, urging the need for an optimal constellation design method

 for continuous global coverage, and the few existing regional constellation